Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Conclusion

 \section{Conclusion}

-In this paper, we study the problem of \textit{NETS prediction with incomplete data}.
-In order to learn complex dependencies from data with missing values in both history and future, we use incomplete future for supervision from the distributional perspective.
-Specifically, we reduce the prediction problem to an imputation problem and propose {\model}, a novel deep learning framework that can be trained on incomplete data with missing values in both history and future.
-Furthermore, in order to overcome the issue of error accumulation when capturing the inter-time series correlations and temporal correlations, we propose novel \textit{Graph Temporal Attention Networks ({\neuralnetwork}s)} by incorporating the attention mechanism.
-The experimental results on three real-world datasets under different missing patterns and missing rates demonstrate that the proposed {\model} outperforms existing methods except when data exhibit very low variance, in which case {\model} still achieves competitive performance.
+In this paper, we study the \textit{prediction of NETS with incomplete data}.
+We propose \textit{\model}, a novel deep learning framework for both prediction and imputation that can be trained on incomplete data with missing values in both history and future.
+We design \textit{Graph Temporal Attention Networks} that can adapt to different samples when capturing the inter-time series and temporal correlations.
+We conduct extensive experiments on four real-world datasets under different missing patterns and missing rates.
+The results show that {\model} outperforms existing methods, reducing the MAE of the second best up to 25\%.